steam/presentations/oss-by-default/open-source-by-default.md

 ![inline](https://crossbrowsertesting.com/design/images/github-logo.png)

-^ All work, both internal _**and**_ external happens in the public github repos
+^ all work happens in public

-^ We do not work on a private copy of the repository and push code to the public repository.
-We work directly on the public repository.
+^ no private internal work

-^ When making a previously private repository public we leave as much of the git history intact as possible (commits, pull requests, discussion).
+^ leave as much of the history as possible

-^ All new projects are started as public unless there is a good reason for them to be private.
+^ new projects start public, easy

 ---

 # What about mixed<br>private/public code?

-^ There are portions of our projects that we CANT open-source.
-We're legally obligated not to.
+^ some things are legally required to stay private

 ---